Tom Suozzi: Early life and education

 Suozzi was born on August 31, 1962, in Glen Cove, New York, the youngest of five siblings.
 His father, Joseph A. Suozzi, was an attorney and served as Glen Cove's mayor from 1956 to 1960.
 Originally from Ruvo del Monte, Italy, Joseph immigrated to the United States as a child.
 Suozzi's mother, Marguerite (née Holmes), was of Irish and English descent and worked as an operating room nurse at Glen Cove Hospital.

 Suozzi graduated from Chaminade High School in 1980 before attending Boston College, where he earned a Bachelor of Science degree in accounting in 1984.
 After working as a certified public accountant for two years, he pursued a legal career, and earned a Juris Doctor degree from Fordham University School of Law in 1989.

 Professional career

 Suozzi began his career as an accountant at Arthur Andersen before attending law school.
 He then served as a law clerk for Thomas Collier Platt Jr. of the U.S. District Court for the Eastern District of New York.
 Following his clerkship, he worked as a commercial litigator at Shearman & Sterling until 1993.

 After being in public office, Suozzi worked in the private sector as an attorney of counsel at Harris Beach and as a consultant for Cablevision and Lazard until 2016.
 Later after leaving Congress, he joined Actum as a co-chair in 2023.

+Following the 2026 House of Representatives Primaries in New York, where all three Democratic Socialists of America (DSA) endorsed candidates won their races, Suozzi launched an anti-socialist, pro-capitalism initiative called the "Promise to America" in order to oppose DSA candidates in the Democratic Party.